djwatson/hawk/doc/HACKING.md

-Tips for Hacking on Boom
+Tips for Hacking on Hawk
 ========================

 How the build works